CMonyL/Beginner_Repo/Iris-Dataset-Analysis.md

     ## Sepal.Length  Sepal.Width Petal.Length  Petal.Width      Species
     ##     "double"     "double"     "double"     "double"    "integer"

-This shows that all the data in this dataset are of type *double*, with the exception of species which is *integer*.
+This shows that all the data in this dataset are of type **double**, with the exception of species which is **integer**.

-My understanding is that in the *real world*, datasets are not always going to be clean, and some entries may have null values.
-The *is.null* function can be used to check if the object contains null values.
+My understanding is that in the *real world*, datasets are not always going to be clean, and some entries may have null or incorrect values.
+The`*is.null()` function can be used to check if the object contains null values.

-If the output is *TRUE*, then our dataset does contain NULL values, and therefore we can either choose to omit them from our analysis or do something else.
-However, if the output is *FALSE*, then our dataset *DOES NOT* contain null values (which is a good thing\!).
+If the output is `TRUE`, then our dataset does contain NULL values, and therefore we can either choose to omit them from our analysis or do something else.
+However, if the output is `FALSE`, then our dataset *DOES NOT* contain null values (**which is a good thing\!**).

 ``` r
 is.null(iris_data)